suhasmaddali/Wheat-Disease-Detection-/README.md

 # Wheat Disease Detection

 Products from wheat are available almost everywhere.
+Looking at various products such as bread and other food items, we see that most of them are made with some component of wheat.

 ## 👉 Directions to download the repository and run the notebook